sinhp/LeanFibredCategories/README.md

 * **The Main Theory** to be upstreamed to mathlib: Lemmas that belong in existing mathlib files and background theories.
 Those are located in the `Mathlib` subfolder.

+In `Fiber.Lean` we define and provide API for the type of fiber of a functor at a given point in the base.
+We give an instance of category structure for this type.
+We also provide API for

 * **Spec Test Examples**: The formalization in Mathlib is often done at the most level of generality possible.
 Often it is implicitly assumed that one needs to trust that a formalization of a definition or theorem is correctly specified and does the right thing without inspecting all the hundreds/thousands of definitions and theorems which the theorem of our interest depends on.
 In this project we do not assume this: For the main theorems of the project, we provide a set of spec-test examples which are meant to be a set of simple examples that the reader can inspect and verify that the formalization does the right thing.

-### Spec-Test Examples
+### Spec Test Examples

-1. We prove that the codomain functor, defined as below,is a cocartesian fibration.
+1. We prove that the codomain functor, defined as below, is a cocartesian fibration.
     > `def Cod := Arrow.rightFunc (C:= C)`
 2. We prove that the domain functor, defined as below, is a cartesian fibration.
     > `def Dom := Arrow.leftFunc (C:= C)`